 Live with less.

-But, maybe your collection of things is too big.
+Because, just maybe, your collection of stuff is too big.

 - Do you know the actual square footage of where you live?
 Work it out and see how it compares to tiny house living.